-Airborne acoustical energy converts to heat and diminishes the amplitude of the noise signal.
-The power becomes lost in the process, which means it’s essential to choose the soundproofing material that matches the air movement or pressure waves with the right amount of control levels.
+Airborne acoustical energy converts to heat when contacting foam, diminishing the amplitude of the noise signal.
+The power of the sound becomes lost in the process, which means it’s essential to choose the soundproofing material that matches the air movement or pressure waves with the right amount of control levels.
 In other words, different types of foams will have different sound-absorbing characteristics.
 You’ll need to choose the best type for the sounds you plan on absorbing.

-Open cell foam provides a form that allows air to move through the material through porous spots and openings.
+Open-cell foam provides a form that allows air to move through the material through porous spots and openings.
 As the name implies, this foam has open cells that absorb both sounds and liquids by retaining these components into their cell chambers.
 Unfortunately, their irregular shape means the user often does not have control over the level of sound energy absorbed.
 Open-cell foam is best for absorbing mid- and high-frequency sounds.

 Sound Absorption Through Air Movement

 So, does acoustic foam work?
 Yes — here’s how.
-Acoustical energy and airborne energy converts to heat during the process of sound saturation.
+Acoustical energy and airborne energy convert to heat during the process of sound saturation.
 Sound energy transforms into an absence of noise through absorption that transforms noises into heat, which produces the noise reduction levels you desire.

 Frequency Breakpoint: Which Type of Foam Makes the Most Sense for Your Needs?